wp-plugins/squirrly-seo/readme.txt

 articles add only some paragraphs, not the whole article.
 As for the images, you can use the Copyright-Free images that we offer, to make sure you will not have any legal problems.

-= Do I get support for your wordpress seo plugin? = Yes, we are focused on Delivering Happiness and this comes along with a good support package.
+= Do I get support for your Wordpress SEO Plugin? = Yes, we are focused on Delivering Happiness and this comes along with a good support package.
 We have a track record of replying in under 5 hours to any request, no matter the time of day.
 And we also fix any problems which you may encounter very fast, so Squirrly is trust-worthy.

-= What Features does squirrly seo plugin offer? =
+= What Features does Squirrly SEO Plugin offer? =
 All of the features that we offer have been built having the customer's best interests in mind.
 We brought 90% of our clients to the first page of Google and we've proven time and again that we are a great team that knows all there is to know about good *SEO automation*.
 We had a community of 20,000 blogs that all used our SEO techniques, and they have gotten lots of hits from search engines due to our optimization.
 Now we offer the same quality for you: